 - Looking to get started with music production?

-- We compare a range of the best audio interfaces for beginners in 2019.
+- We compare a range of the best audio interfaces for beginners.

-Choosing your first audio interface can be a daunting task, you need to think about how many preamps you need, whether you’re recording live, recording in the studio, or recording at home – you want to make sure you pick the interface that’s right for you.
+Choosing your first audio interface can be a daunting task.
+You need to think about how many preamps you need… whether you’re recording live, recording in the studio, or recording at home – you want to make sure you pick the right interface for your needs.

-Our decision to include these 6 audio interfaces were based on how well they performed in these 4 areas:
+Our decision to include these audio interfaces was based on how well they performed in these four areas: